There are two major types of metal detector sensing technologies. VLF and PI. Here are the differences, along with their pros and cons.

 When a magnetic field moves across a metal target, it induces an opposing electric current in the target.
 These are referred to as “eddy currents” and, since they are currents of electrons moving in metal, they produce a magnetic field.

-The detector’s receiving coil can then sense this magnetic field as it moves through it.
+The metal detector receiving coil can then sense this magnetic field as it moves through it.
 This in turn causes an electric current to flow in the coil.
-This current travels to the control box and through the detector’s circuitry, setting off the target alert tone.
+This current travels to the control box and through the metal detector circuitry, setting off the target alert tone.